Carol Cram at Pratto del Valle in Prato

 Home Away From Home in Padua

-We stayed in a two-bedroom apartment not far from the train station in Padua.
-While the neighborhood was, admittedly, a bit nondescript, we were close to plenty of food shops, fast-food joints, and restaurants, and within walking distance of the center of Padua.
-Here’s a shot of a typical canal side scene that we’d pass on our way from the apartment into Padua’s old town.
+Gregg and I stayed in a two-bedroom apartment not far from the train station in Padua.
+While the neighborhood was, admittedly, a bit nondescript, it included plenty of food shops, fast-food joints, and restaurants, and was within walking distance of the train station and the center of Padua.

-We chose the apartment for its location near the edge of Padua because we were driving and did not want to try navigating the medieval streets of old Padua.
+I chose the apartment for its location near the edge of Padua because we were driving and did not want to try navigating the medieval streets of old Padua.
 The apartment came with a parking place, which turned out to be accessible via a car elevator.
-Here’s a shot of us retrieving our car at the end of our eight-night stay.

 The map below shows many other options for hotels and apartments in Padua.